 .pro file based project, which generates an Xcode project.
 Building and deploying can be done using either Xcode or Qt Creator.
 We will look at that in more detail in the next section.

-The minimum deployment target for Qt applications is iOS 5.0.
-Qt then supports the following devices (iOS might need to be upgraded on some devices).
+The minimum deployment target for Qt applications is specified in Supported Platforms.
+Qt then supports the following device types (iOS might need to be upgraded on some devices).

 Setting Up the Development Environment

 Before installing Qt, you first need to install Xcode.
 You will find it in the Mac App Store here.

 Note: As required by Apple, you should always use the latest Xcode version when building your applications for the App Store.
 In practice this means you also need the latest version of macOS to develop iOS apps with Qt, due to Xcode's system requirements.

 For running Qt applications in the simulator that comes with Xcode, this is all you need.
 However, for running applications on a device and publishing your applications in the App Store, you must join the iOS Developer Program (see https://developer.apple.com/programs/ios/), and set up developer certificates and provisioning profiles.
 The easiest solution is to use a profile that takes any App ID (a

 Before building any Qt applications, you should test that Xcode is set up correctly, for example, by running one of the standard Xcode application templates on your device.

 Building Applications From the Command Line

 As mentioned previously, the development workflow on iOS consists of maintaining a normal

 .pro file project and export it to Xcode.